Falven/mssql-data-source/README.md

 import { gql } from 'graphql-tag';

 export const typeDefs = gql`#graphql
-"""
-Define our Person type.
-"""

 type Person {
   firstName: String!
   middleName: String
   lastName: String!
 }

-"""
-Define our stored procedure input arguments type.
-The framework will convert these properties to parameters sent to your stored procedure (MyStoredProcedure).
-The framework supports optional stored procedure parameters.
-Optional parameters may be omitted from the schema.
-"""
 input MyStoredProcedureInput {
   page: Int
   pageSize: Int